Hill-Wenka/AggNet/README.md

 --------------------------------------------------------------------------------

-nalyze Aggregation Profile or Identify APR of Proteins using APRNet
+Analyze Aggregation Profile or Identify APR of Proteins using APRNet

 options:
   -h, --help            show this help message and exit